 Metal furniture has been the most important element of the most popular solutions in interior design for several seasons.
 Raw constructions can be found in both industrial, minimalistic and even more unusual art deco designs to add the effect of solidity and austerity to richly decorated spaces.
 The popularity of metal furniture is constantly growing, not only due to its appearance but, above all, due to its extraordinary functionality, ease of maintenance, and the longevity of individual elements.
 Metal elements of the decor create a unique industrial atmosphere, which, when broken with a wooden finish, takes on warmth and cosiness.
 The combination of materials gives metal furniture its attractive and fashionable appearance, which is typically characterised by simple and neutral shapes.

 Bending pipes and profiles, i.e., a method of producing metal furniture

 What is the bending of pipes and profiles?

 Bending is one of the material processing technologies, most often made of metal materials, and consists of a permanent change in the curvature of the processed material.
 Bending pipes and profiles can be done in two ways to achieve the desired result.
-If we want the final product to be a curved, twisted, or bent object, this method is called bending.
+If we want the final product to be a curved, twisted, or bent object, this method is called “bending.”
 The second method is bending to straighten the workpiece.
 This process is known as “plastic straightening.”
 The bending of pipes and profiles is performed with the use of specialised presses, dies, press brakes, and the method of wrapping on a template or rollers.
-Bending pipes and profiles doesn’t affect the technical properties of the material or the appearance of the material.
+Bending pipes and profiles doesn’t affect the technical properties or the appearance of the material.